mlabs-haskell/cardano-open-oracle-protocol/README.md

 ```

 This prepares a request to be issued with [grpcurl](https://github.com/fullstorydev/grpcurl).
-The request lists all the [Fact Statement Identifiers](#todo) we wish to publish, along with their desired validity time (after which they can be 'garbage collected').
+The request lists all the Fact Statement Identifiers we wish to publish, along with their desired validity time (after which they can be 'garbage collected').
 In this particular case, we've set the time to `NEG_INF` meaning we can garbage collect it at any time after publishing.

 > NOTE:
-> Users can specify validity time for the Fact Statement UTxOs they created and adjust it to the needs of the dApps they are referenced with.
-Some Fact Statements are going to be short lived, and some long lived, that largely depends on how the Fact Statement is used by a Cardano dApp.
-Protocol enables Submitters to 'garbage collect' the obsolete Fact Statement UTxOs and reclaim the min UTxO Ada held within.
+> Users can specify validity time for the [Fact Statement UTxOs](coop-docs/02-plutus-protocol.md#fs-validator) they created and adjust it to the needs of the dApps they are referenced with.
+> Some Fact Statements are going to be short lived, and some long lived, that largely depends on how the Fact Statement is used by a Cardano dApp.
+> Protocol enables Submitters to 'garbage collect' the obsolete [Fact Statement UTxOs](coop-docs/02-plutus-protocol.md#fs-validator) and reclaim the [Min UTxO Ada](https://docs.cardano.org/native-tokens/minimum-ada-value-requirement) held within.

-Let's issue a request against the [Publisher gRPC](#todo) service:
+Let's issue a request against the [Publisher gRPC](coop-proto/publisher-service.proto) service:

 ```console
 [coop-env ~ coop-tutorial] $ RESP=$(echo $REQ | grpcurl -insecure -import-path $COOP_PROTO \